-The ITAIPAVA ARENA FONTE NOVA is a great example for multifunctional use of a stadium.
+The ITAIPAVA ARENA FONTE NOVA is a great example for a multi-purpose stadium.

 The stadium is not only an exceptional venue for football matches and the upcoming World Cup 2014, but also offers an amazing space in the southern opening for various events, such as concerts and parties.